Oopsie Daisies: UK Van Driver Blunders You Won’t Believe!

 If you’d like to watch the viral TikTok that caused the van driver’s unfortunate event to become famous, you can watch it here.

-Van Driver from Exeter Drives Off with Roof of Car Park
+Van Driver From Exeter Drives Off With Roof Of Car Park

-Not quite the exit he meant to make, we’re sure.
 An unfortunate van driver in Devon somehow made the unlucky call and misjudged the manoeuvre.

 Witnesses say they are surprised there haven’t been more incidents like this, as the car park roof is quite a low one.